pnbruckner/ha-google-maps/README.md

 Alt acct only | No | Everybody who wants to, including yourself, shares w/ Alt acct. | Your personal tracker will _not_ be missing data.
 Everyone can decide if they want to share their location w/ HA, including yourself. | Possibly create & manage an additional acct.
 People may need to share their location w/ a 2nd acct.
 Pers & Alt accts | No | You share w/ Alt acct, everyone else shares w/ Pers acct. | Your personal tracker will _not_ be missing data.
 Nobody else has to change their location sharing. | Create & manage additional Google Acct.
 Others cannot independently control data being shared with HA.

-The last strategy is probably the best overall, and if chosen will require obtaining the cookies files for both accounts and adding them both to the integration separately.
+The last strategy is probably the best overall, and if chosen will require obtaining a separate cookies file for each account and adding them both to the integration separately.
 One of the other two strategies may better suit your personal situation or needs.

-> **NOTE**: Some people have discovered that using their personal account causes the cookies to expire very quickly.
-> If you are experiencing this, then the "Alt acct only" strategy may be your only viable option.
+> **NOTE**: See the [troubleshooting](#troubleshooting) section for more considerations when choosing an account strategy.

 ## Obtaining a Cookies File

 > **IMPORTANT**:
 >
 > In the procedures that follow you will sign into Google.
-> It is extremely important to NOT log out from Google in the browser you use to get the cookies file.
+> It is extremely important to NOT sign out from Google in the browser you use to get the cookies file.
-> Just close the browser as the procedures instruction _without_ logging out first.
+> Just close the browser as the procedures instruct _without_ signing out first.

 The procedure for each browser type uses the [Get cookies.txt LOCALLY](https://github.com/kairi003/Get-cookies.txt-Locally) extension.
 There is one version of the extension that works in Chrome and Edge, and another for Firefox.